 Players adept at dribbling and ‘outplaying’ defenders with the ball can also be used to achieve numerical superiority as a direct consequence of their induvial superiority.
 Again exploiting defender’s natural tendency to focus mostly on the immediate threat, a dribbling attacker will often attract multiple defenders towards the ball, leaving teammates free elsewhere.

 The example below highlights this effect.
 Ousmane Dembele drives forward on the break, drawing the attention of multiple defenders in the process.
-Christian Pulisic recognises the opportunity to take advantage of this effect by making an overlapping run to receive untracked through on goal.
+Christian Pulisic recognises the opportunity to take advantage by making an overlapping run to receive untracked through on goal.

 In the instance above, the attacking team had an obvious numerical disadvantage.
 However, it is clear that these scenarios can be manipulated by adding a dribbler to the move, drawing defenders away from their markers and creating a free man in the attack.

-All the examples in this section of the article show how defending team’s natural tendency to focus on the immediate threats (the ball, the first man, and the second man) can be exploited with simple manipulation.
+All the examples in this section show how defending team’s natural tendency to focus on the immediate threats (the ball, the first man, and the second man) can be exploited with simple manipulation.

-Another way in which Guardiola’s teams often look to create the free man in the attack involves the idea of arriving in space, as opposed to standing in it.
-Growing up, many of us were taught to look for space off the ball, before moving into it and calling for the teammate in possession to pass us the ball.
+Another way in which Guardiola’s teams look to create the free man in the attack involves the idea of arriving in space, as opposed to standing in it.
+Growing up, many of us were taught to look for space off the ball, before moving into it and calling for the teammate in possession to pass the ball to us.